vvvwo/Weighted-Poisson-disk-Resampling/README.md

      }

 ## Implementation
-This project is implemented by VS2019, C++.
+This project is implemented by VS2022, C++.

 The addtional libiary should be included:

 PCL library 1.8.1

-CGAL libiary
+VCG library

-OpenGL: freeglut64
+OpenCV 3.3

 ## Update